jasonepage/PKMN-AI/README.md

 # Compatability & Expectations

-> Counter must be able to recognize the HP (hit points) Bar on the screen to enter a counting state and track the encounter (no widgets or windows can block the HP Bar).
+> The AI must be able to recognize the HP (hit points) Bar on the screen to enter a counting state and track the encounter (no widgets or windows can block the HP Bar).

-> Counter works best on fullscreen mode; however, the user can replace the 'hp_img.png' file with their needle image to recognize encounters.
+> The AI works best on fullscreen mode; however, the user can replace the 'hp_img.png' file with their needle image to recognize encounters.

 # Installation

-1. Download the latest [Release here.]
+1. Download the latest version of the repository.
-2. Install the required python modules.
+2. Install the required python modules by running the following command in your terminal for you virtual environment:

+> $ pip install -r requirements.txt

 3. Run main.py; create a shortcut if desired.

 # FAQ